 GSOC’s main area of responsibility is to deal with complaints concerning garda conduct.
-Each year, over 2,000 formal complaints are opened, containing over 5,000 allegations of garda misconduct (because there can be several allegations in one complaint).
+Each year, around 2,000 formal complaints are opened, containing around 5,000 allegations of garda misconduct (because there can be several allegations in one complaint).

 The ‘Make a complaint’ section is dedicated to explaining the ways in which complaints can be investigated under the current legislation (the Garda Síochána Act 2005).
 Examples of real cases can also be read in that section.